“She turned to the sunlight

-When Eddie came home from the hospital the next morning, limping and wearing a cast, he hoped for at least an apology from his wife.
+When Eddie came home from the hospital the next morning, two broken bones richer, he hoped for at least an apology from his wife.
 He thought she would understand what she had done, that she would have missed his body next to hers in bed.
 He was wrong.
-He came home the next afternoon and walked into an empty house.
+He came home the next afternoon and walked into an empty, infertile house.
 She was still outside working.
 She was over halfway done, the incident was never spoken of again.
 He had gotten in bed and passed out in a fog of pain medication only to wake with Annie naked beside him.
 He was confused.
 He still hurt, but she used her body to be close to him again.
-He felt that her physical closeness was her way of apologising.
+He told himself that her physical closeness was her way of apologising.
 Because what is reality if not the stories we tell ourselves at the end of the day?

 Watching Annie in the garden on this beautiful morning pulled him out of that deep place, he forgot the pain that she had caused him and felt a softness toward her.
 He stayed inside and watched as she continued to count each plant, noting the ones that were larger, lamenting the ones that did not make it through the mild Portland winter.
 He watched as her thin, pale legs carried her from bed to bed.
 Annie soon disappeared down the slope into the seeming abyss of the wooded slope out the back of the garden.

-Annie, strolling through the damp grass, stumbled upon something that sent a shudder up her spine.
+Annie, strolling like fucking royalty through the damp grass, stumbled upon something that sent a shudder up her spine.
 A sapling had grown in her flower bed!
-Furiously she strode toward the tree, ready to rip it out of the ground.
+Furiously, she strode toward the tree, ready to rip it out of the ground.
 She was mumbling under her breath as the red hot anger rose up her neck.

 “Stupid fucking tree,” she whispered angrily to herself.